AshimStha/CumulativeOne/README.md

-# CumulativeTwo
+# Cumulative

 **Overview**

-This documentation outlines the server-rendered cycles that occur when a teacher is added or removed from the system.
+This documentation outlines the features for the cumulative assignments of C#.

 ---